poolofstake/PSK/MVP/README.md

 <br>
 Second you need to run it with the `-testnet` extension.
 <br>
-Than you need some qtum and you can obtain them here: http://testnet-faucet.qtum.info/#!/
+Then you need some qtum and you can obtain them here: http://testnet-faucet.qtum.info/#!/
 <br>
 And finally here you are our smart contract details: